 Cabanatuan Prisoner hut.

-Courtesy of PSF Military Collection / Alamy Stock Photo.
+Courtesy of PGF Military Collection / Alamy Stock Photo.

 Day Four: CABANATUAN

 Visit the site of one of the most successful commando raids in US history.
 Cabanatuan POW Camp held up to 8,000 American prisoners.
 In January 1945, a group of just over 100 US Army Rangers and 250 Filipino Scouts traveled over 30 miles behind enemy lines to reach the camp.
 The Scouts conducted a diversionary raid, while the Rangers attacked the main camp.
 Over 500 Americans were freed at the cost of 2 killed and 25 wounded.
 Upon returning to the Clark Field area, visit the San Fernando Train station, the location from which the prisoners from Bataan boarded rail cars for Camp O'Donnell.

 Accommodations: Clark Marriott Hotel (B, L)

 Memorial to the troops held captive at the Cabanatuan prisoner of war camp and the Army Rangers who later liberated the camp.

-Courtesy of AB Forces News Collection / Alamy Stock
+Courtesy of AB Forces News Collection / Alamy Stock.

-Day Five:

-BATTLE OF MANILA
+Day Five: BATTLE OF MANILA

 When Douglas MacArthur fled to Australia, he proclaimed, "I shall return."
 On October 20, 1944, MacArthur waded ashore on the island of Leyte.
 By January 1945, MacArthur was ready to liberate Manila.
 On February 3, American forces entered the city and liberated the internees at the University of Santo Tomas, including the nurses known as the "Angels of Bataan."
 The ensuing month-long battle resulted in the systematic destruction of the city and the death of over 100,000 Filipinos.
 Japanese soldiers orchestrated a series of executions and murders against the civilian population.
 Hear the stories of Manila during this ferocious battle on a tour of the walled city, known as Intramuros.

 Accommodations: The Manila Hotel (B, D)

+ltinerary

 Excited American Army nurses, after years of captivity, board trucks for the first leg of a long voyage home on February 13, 1945.
 Courtesy of Mational Archives.

 An American soldier carries a Filipino refugee, who is suffering from shock, from the Walled City on February 23, 1945.
 Courtesy of National Archives.

-US General Douglas

-MacArthur (center) wades

-ashore during initial

-landings October 20, 1944,

-at Leyte, Philippine Islands.

-Courtesy of US Army
+US General Douglas MacArthur (center) wades ashore during initial landings October 20, 1944, at Leyte, Philippine Islands.
+Courtesy of US Army Photo.

-Photo.
+ltinerary

+War memorial in front of the ruins of a theater, Corregidor Island, Manila Bay.
+Courtesy of Look / Alamy Stock Photo.

 Day Six: CORREGIDOR

 From Manila, board a ferry for the fortress island of Corregidor.
 Serving as the door to Manila Bay, Corregidor was called "The Rock" due to its landscape and immense fortifications.
 In March 1942, General MacArthur fled Corregidor under orders from President Roosevelt, leaving General Jonathan Wainwright in command.
 Following the surrender on Bataan, Wainwright and his men held out for another month, facing relentless Japanese bombings.
 On your tour, visit numerous fortifications and the Malinta Tunnel.
 With an overnight bag, stay at the Corregidor Inn, allowing additional time for exploration of the area.
 Return to your room at The Manila Hotel on the following day.

 Accommodations: The Corregidor Inn (B, L, D)

+MacArthur stops to chat with American troops while on an inspection of the recently captured Corregidor.
+Courtesy of Mational Archives.

+Itinerary